-For the second year flu season is taking place at the same time as COVID-19, with many pharmacies managing both flu and COVID-19 vaccinations.
-Here are five tips to make flu season easier on your pharmacy:
+With many pharmacies managing both flu and COVID-19 vaccinations, Pharmacy Connection is sharing five tips to make flu season easier on your pharmacy:

 Know the Requirements